 Practical Nurse salary in Nebraska

 The demand for licensed practical or vocational nurses is at historic levels in Nebraska, throughout 2026 the Bureau of Labor Statistics forecasts a 15% growth in the State of Nebraska.
-To view wage data from bls.gov for Nebraska by region and county, be sure to check out the data just below.
+Omaha, Lincoln, Bellevue, Grand Island, Kearney, Fremont, and Hastings are the cities that should see much of the new LPN jobs in the near future in Nebraska.
+To view wage data from bls.gov for Nebraska by region and county, check out the data below.

 |Omaha-Council Bluffs, NE-IA MSA||Hourly||$16.03||$20.48||$25.86|

 |Southeastern Nebraska BOS||Hourly||$15.61||$19.06||$23.68|